The Tale of Heiji

-The Tale of Heiji (平治物語, Heiji monogatari) is a Japanese war epic (gunki monogatari) detailing the events of the Heiji Rebellion of 1159–1160, in which samurai clan head Minamoto no Yoshitomo attacked and besieged Kyoto, as part of an Imperial succession dispute, in which he was opposed by Taira no Kiyomori, head of the Taira clan.
+The Tale of Heiji (平治物語, Heiji monogatari) is a Japanese war epic (gunki monogatari) detailing the events of the Heiji Rebellion of 1159–1160, in which samurai clan head Minamoto no Yoshitomo attacked and besieged Kyoto, as part of a dispute over political power in which he was opposed by Taira no Kiyomori, head of the Taira clan.

+Text

 The Tale, like most monogatari, exists in three main forms: written, oral, and painted.

-The original text is sometimes attributed to Hamuro Tokinaga, and is written in 36 chapters.
+Around 33 variant texts exist.
 As is the case with most other monogatari, the text has been rewritten and revised many times over the years, and developed into an oral tradition as well.
-Most often, the Tale of Heiji would be chanted as a continuation of the Tale of Hōgen, which relates the events of the closely related Hōgen Rebellion.
+Most often, the Tale of Heiji would be chanted as a continuation of the Tale of Hōgen, which relates the events of the closely related Hōgen Rebellion, with some attributing the original text (which is now lost) to Hamuro Tokinaga.
+Thus it is claimed he wrote three important works (these two, plus the most famous Tale of Heike), though the works most likely have separate authorship due to differences in theme and style.
+From wording in the oldest versions of the work ("not long ago"), those variants likely date from the early Kamakura period, with some claiming that the original version may have been written prior to 1177.

 The picture scroll version of the tale, called Heiji Monogatari Emaki or Heiji Monogatari Ekotoba, dates from the 13th century.
 It tells the tale in color on paper, on five scrolls.
 Each scroll begins and ends with a written portion of the tale, describing the events depicted in a single continuous painting across the length of the scroll.
 Perhaps the most famous scene of these five scrolls is the Night Attack on the Sanjō Palace.
 The emaki scrolls are now in the Museum of Fine Arts, Boston in Boston, Massachusetts.